Simple Server Validation

 Desktop apps (Electron and Tauri)

-Desktop apps don't have a traditional HTTP server, but can use the same HMAC pattern by computing the token in the privileged process and delivering it to the renderer via IPC, bypassing the HTTP fetch entirely.
+Desktop apps don't have a traditional HTTP server.
+They can use the same HMAC pattern by computing the token in the privileged process and delivering it to the renderer via IPC, bypassing the HTTP fetch entirely.

 In a desktop app the Server Secret never needs to be stored on a remote server — it lives in the native binary or main process alongside your other app secrets.
 Tauri's Rust backend is particularly strong here: the compiled binary makes the secret significantly harder to extract than JavaScript in an Electron main process.